Mikehem/AgentVerse/Guides/developer/03-basic-integration.md

 # Part 3: Basic Agent Lens Integration

+> **🔥 NEW: Comprehensive Integration Guide Available!**
+>
+> For the most complete and up-to-date Sprint Lens SDK integration patterns, examples, and usage information, please refer to our comprehensive guide:
+>
+> **➡️ [03-sdk-integration-guide.md](./03-sdk-integration-guide.md) - Complete SDK Integration Reference**
+>
+> This comprehensive guide includes all the patterns shown below plus many more advanced examples, troubleshooting tips, and real-world usage scenarios.

-Learn the fundamentals of Agent Lens integration with practical examples and best practices.
+Learn the fundamentals of Sprint Lens integration with practical examples and best practices.

+> **👋 New to Sprint Lens?** This guide teaches you **3 progressive patterns** for adding observability to your code.
+You'll build **one complete example file** step by step, never replacing code - only adding to it.
+By the end, you'll understand when and how to use each pattern.

 ## 🎯 What You'll Learn